LoadUp driver frequently asked questions

 Yes.
 Many of our customers items are large, heavy and awkward to move.
 We require two people on each job to ensure all items are removed safely without damaging the home.

-If you are using a truck, then a minimum 8 ft trailer must be attached.
+If you are using a truck, a trailer must be attached.
 Some of our scheduled pick ups often will fill up and exceed the size of a typical truck bed.
 Using a trailer allows our Loaders to remove all of the items in a single pick up.

-Yes, our requirements are for 1 million general liability, Workmans Comp or occupational accident insurance.
+Yes, our requirements are for general liability, Workmans Comp or occupational accident insurance.
 This is to protect you, your helpers and the customer’s home at all times.

 Pay varies depending on which part of the country you live in.
 Our typical Loader makes around $70-$100 per job.
 The number of jobs available in each area depends on the number of bookings, the type of truck available and the size of the job.

 Some hauling teams are able to handle up to 20 orders in a single day and others are only looking to take on 2 jobs per day.
 Generally, there are more jobs available when you sign up to join our join our exclusive Loader program, giving you the sole rights to every junk job in that area.

 What you’ll be paid is based on a percentage of the total job cost including how many items you will be removing and disposing.

 It’s up to you.
 You can be paid each week or anytime thereafter.

 We pay drivers via any Merchant Service which accepts credit card payments such as: Paypal, Square or Quickbooks.
 In addition, we can also use Gig Wage*, an e-check* or paper checks via the mail. *Service Fee may apply.